pulumi/docs/content/blog/switching-the-application-stack-from-pern-to-mern/index.md

     "@pulumi/cloud-aws": "^0.19.0"
 ```

-As most of the components in our project are nearly identical to those in the PERN Kubernetes application, we can copy many of them into our directory.
+As most of our project components are nearly identical to those in the PERN Kubernetes application, we can copy many of them into our directory.

 ```bash
 $ cd ..